calvin-sykes/cython_parallel_sort/README.md

 pip install parallel_sort
 ````

 Alternatively, the module can be built for older compilers that do not support C++17, but do supply the GNU Parallel Mode library.
-To build without C++17, clone the repository and change the `-std=c++17` compiler argument in `setup.py` as required.
+To build without C++17, clone the repository and set `use_cxx17 = False` in `setup.py`.
 Then run:

 ````bash
 pip install -e .